Since 2017

 Step 3

-4. Add a generous splash of vegetable oil to a heavy-bottomed frying pan and turn the heat to maximum.
-Dip each piece of suluguni cheese first in flour, then in the beaten egg, and finally in the breadcrumbs in that exact order.
-Place each breaded piece carefully in the hot pan and fry for no more than one minute on each side until properly golden brown.
+4. I add vegetable oil to the pan and turn the heat to maximum.
+I dip each piece of suluguni cheese in turn first in flour, then in the beaten egg, and finally in the breadcrumbs.
+Then I place it on the hot pan.
+I fry for no more than 1 minute on each side until golden brown.
+High heat and a short cooking time are the key to keeping the cheese from spreading.

 Step 4